 As mentioned earlier, there is a class of Profiles that deal primarily with data content.
 Most types of content belong to the family of Evidence Objects.
 Currently this means Images, Presentation States, Key Image Notes and Evidence Documents.
 Evidence Objects are generated as a result of performing procedure steps on systems in the radiology department.
 These objects are used by the Radiologist in the process of creating a Radiological Diagnostic Report and are managed inside the Radiology Department.
 Evidence Documents represent the uninterpreted information that is primarily managed and used inside Radiology, although distribution outside Radiology is not precluded.
+In contrast, the diagnostic reports described in the Simple Image and Numeric

+755 not precluded.
 In contrast, the diagnostic reports described in the Simple Image and Numeric Reports Profile represent the interpreted information which is the primary output of the Radiology department and are available for wide distribution.

 Note that IHE Integration Profiles are not statements of conformance to standards, and IHE is not a certifying body.
 Users should continue to request that vendors provide statements of their conformance to relevant standards, such as DICOM and HL7.
-Standards conformance is a prerequisite for vendors adopting IHE Integration Profiles.
+Standards conformance is a